cadenh2018/Hayley/README.md

 # Hayley
-This is my one year gift to my beautiful girlfrined Hayley
+This is my one year gift to my beautiful girlfriend Hayley